Aawesh/Denoising/README.md

-# Denoising ans accelerometer and gyroscope data with low pass FIR filter with cutoff frequency 12 Hz
+# Denoising accelerometer and gyroscope data with low pass FIR filter with cutoff frequency 12 Hz